• 0Shopping Cart

 3. Standard state-issued driver’s license (not necessarily a CDL)

-In addition, candidates must be able to pass a standard Department of Transportation physical exam which screens applicants for physical defects and medical conditions (such as seizures) which could lead to job site accidents.
+In addition, candidates must be able to pass a standard Department of Transportation physical exam which screens applicants for physical defects and medical conditions (such as seizures) that could lead to job-site accidents.

 The Training: